Department: Kellogg Career Management Ctr Salary/Grade: EXS/9

 The Associate Director of Career Management will be responsible for career advising of full-time MBA students.
 Included will be support for students with self-assessment, career search and job offer decision making.
 This position will be responsible for maintaining knowledge base of industries hiring MBAs and companies that recruit at the Kellogg School of Management.
-The Associate Director must also teach workshops designed to enhance students' professional development.
+The Associate Director must also teach workshops designed to enhance students' professional development and ability to manage their career experiences.

 Utilizes data to inform program development and allocate resources for students